natguy/example-nextjs-apollo-auth0-8base/README.md

 # What Is This?

 This project starts with [Nextjs's with-apollo example project](https://github.com/vercel/next.js/tree/canary/examples/with-apollo).
-It then adds [Auth0's Nextjs SDK](https://github.com/auth0/nextjs-auth0) for authentication (but not authorization.) and [8base](https://www.8base.com/) as a hosted GraphQL API that can also handle user authorization.
+It then adds [Auth0's Nextjs SDK](https://github.com/auth0/nextjs-auth0) for authentication (but not authorization) and [8base](https://www.8base.com/) as a hosted GraphQL API that can also handle user authorization.

-This project uses the [Apollo GraphQL client](https://www.apollographql.com/client/) (except for a simple fetch example), the [nextjs-auth0 sdk](https://github.com/auth0/nextjs-auth0) and no 8base SDKs.
+Dependencies include the [Apollo GraphQL client](https://www.apollographql.com/client/) (except for a simple fetch example), the [nextjs-auth0 sdk](https://github.com/auth0/nextjs-auth0) and no 8base SDKs.

 Note: Currently, unauthenticated 8base access works fine but authenticated requests return "User is absent" errors.